Shivendra30/Shivendra30.github.io/_posts/2021-03-11-how-yoga-tteaches-us-to-be-less-materialistic.md

+---
+layout: post
+published: true
-# How Yoga Teaches Us to Simplify Our Lives and Be Less Materialistic
+title: How Yoga Teaches Us to Simplify Our Lives and Be Less Materialistic
+---

+![Photo by Bodhio Foundation from Pexels](https://cdn-images-1.medium.com/max/10944/1*-c5rJjt-AzAzGUhzMygGHg.jpeg)*Photo by Bodhio Foundation from Pexels*

 Propel yourself on the path of minimalism with these yogic principles.

-![Photo by Bodhio Foundation from Pexels](https://cdn-images-1.medium.com/max/10944/1*-c5rJjt-AzAzGUhzMygGHg.jpeg)*Photo by Bodhio Foundation from Pexels*

 ## The Desire for Wealth Is the Source of Unhappiness
-> # “It is not life and wealth and power that enslave men, but the cleaving to life and wealth and power.”
+> “It is not life and wealth and power that enslave men, but the cleaving to life and wealth and power.”
-> # — Buddha
+> — Buddha

 One of the major side-effects of my yoga and meditation practice has been a reduction in the amount of stuff I own.
 In fact, I don’t feel attracted to most things that I thought will make me happy — better shoes, a nicer pen (back in high school), earphones, jacket, etc. My appetite for “success” itself has gone down.
 I’m talking about the traditional definition of success that we’re fed by society — high-paying job/business, nice car, home, “high net-worth” connections, and so on.